AFineDayFor/celes/README.md

 Fix Time(`timedatectl`)
 ===
 Be careful to replace the in-bracket text.
-Time can be genera
+Time can be general

 ```bash
 timedatectl set-ntp 0